MapleFrogStudio/questdb_python/README.md

 ) timestamp (Datetime) PARTITION BY DAY WAL
 DEDUP UPSERT KEYS(Datetime, Ticker);
 ```
 This will create a table with Open, High, Low, Close, Volume and 'Adj Close' columns.
-The Datetime column will be the timestamp required by any timeseries database and the symbol will be a special type of column (read the docs on QuestDB for more explanations).
+The Datetime column will be the timestamp required by any timeseries database and the ticker will be a special type of column to manage our duplicates (read the docs on QuestDB for more explanations).

 # Install project
 Clone thos project to your local machine.